FikaWorks/grgate/README.md

 releases based on commit status (aka checks).
 It can be triggered automatically using Git webhook or directly from the CLI.

-Currently, only Github and Gitlab are supported, other provider could come in a near future.
+Currently, only GitHub and GitLab are supported, other provider could come in a near future.

 ![grgate workflow](https://github.com/FikaWorks/grgate/actions/workflows/main.yml/badge.svg?branch=main)

 ## Overview

 GRGate is a CLI which can run a server and listen to Git webhook.
-When a release is published as draft, GRGate will wait for all the status check attached to the commit target of the release to succeed before merging it.
+When a release is published as draft, GRGate wait for all status checks attached to the commit target of the release to succeed before merging it.

+The list of required statuses to succeed is defined in a `.grgate.yaml` config file stored at the root of the repository.

 The following diagram represent a concret example where a CI/CD process generate/publish versionned artifacts and generate a draft release.
 Artifacts are then deployed by a third party to different environments running with different config.
 End-to-end tests are then run against these 2 environments and reports result to the draft release as commit status.
-When all tests pass, GRGate publish the Github release.
+When all tests pass, GRGate publish the GitHub release.

 ![GRGate Overview](grgate-overview.png)